wavefrontHQ/docs/pages/doc/permissions.md

 Permissions were part of the initial Wavefront authorization model.
 They determine which tasks a Wavefront user can perform.
 Starting with Release 2018.46, administrators can grant and revoke permissions for users and for groups.

+### New User Actions
+When an account is created in Wavefront, the user can perform the following actions:

+* View the dashboards, alerts, metrics, sources, events, maintenance windows, and alert notificat pages
+* Add dashboards to the list of favorites
+* View existing dashboards and charts
+* Create and interact with charts – but NOT save charts
+* Share links to dashboards and charts with other users
+* Access the user profile from the gear icon

+In earlier Wavefront releases, these new user tasks were associated with a permission (Browse Data).
+This permission no longer exists.

+### New User Permissions

+Administrators can view and modify new user default permissions from the gear icon (**System Preferences > New User Defaults**).

 ## Granting and Revoking Permissions for Groups

 To manage permissions for groups: